Is The Events Calendar not sending email from your website?

 WP Mail SMTP makes it easy to control your WordPress email settings.

-It lets you automatically re-route all of your WordPress emails through a separate email provider like Sendinblue or SMTP.com so that every email has the correct authentication.
+It lets you automatically re-route all of your WordPress emails through a separate email provider like SendLayer, Brevo (formerly Sendinblue), or SMTP.com so that every email has the correct authentication.

 Even better, WP Mail SMTP also lets you control the automated emails that WordPress sends, like plugin update notifications and password reset emails.

-In this tutorial, we’ll show you how to use WP Mail SMTP to fix The Event Calendar not sending email notifications.
+In this tutorial, we’ll show you how to use WP Mail SMTP to fix The Events Calendar not sending email notifications.

 That way, you can be sure that your organizers and attendees always have all of the information they need.